Eroica/greedy-ocr/README.md

 ## Starting & Recognizing

-If everythig is set up correctly, you can start this program either by running `love [this-folder]` from the command-line or dragging and dropping this folder on the *LOVE* application (`.app/.exe`).
+If everythig is set up correctly, you can start this program by running `love [this-folder]` from the command-line.

 *   You can move around the document by holding `Space` and left-clicking with the mouse.
 *   For a list of all Prototypes and cluster images available, press `P` on the keyboard.